danos/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 Logical Core Use by Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The coremask (-c 0x0f) or corelist (-l 0-3) parameter is always mandatory for DPDK applications.
+The coremask parameter is always mandatory for DPDK applications.
 Each bit of the mask corresponds to the equivalent logical core number as reported by Linux.
-The preferred corelist option is a cleaner method to define cores to be used.
 Since these logical core numbers, and their mapping to specific cores on specific NUMA sockets, can vary from platform to platform,
-it is recommended that the core layout for each platform be considered when choosing the coremask/corelist to use in each case.
+it is recommended that the core layout for each platform be considered when choosing the coremask to use in each case.

 On initialization of the EAL layer by an DPDK application, the logical cores to be used and their socket location are displayed.
 This information can also be determined for all cores on the system by examining the ``/proc/cpuinfo`` file, for example, by running cat ``/proc/cpuinfo``.